agritheory/test_utils/actions/generate_changelog/README.md

 ## Features

-- Automatically generates detailed changelog entries when a PR is opened
+- Automatically generates detailed changelog entries when a PR is opened or updated
 - Analyzes PR details including commits, files changed, and PR description
 - Identifies breaking changes, new features, bug fixes, and more
 - Adds context on user impact and required actions
 - Creates changelog as a PR comment that can be edited if needed
-- Regenerates changelog if the comment is deleted
+- Only generates one changelog per PR (no duplicate comments on updates)
+- Provides clear error messages when API issues occur
 - Reuses changelog content for GitHub releases

 ## Requirements